 During the winter of 2006, DEI conditioned quahog broodstock from Goose Cove to spawn earlier than normal.
 DEI accomplished this by growing cultured algae and feeding it to the broodstock over a 2-month period.
 To do so the quahogs were sandwiched between pieces of rigid netting and placed into tanks of seawater maintained at 70oF from February to April.
 Then, animals were stimulated to spawn.

 DEI staff raised the swimming larvae for 2 weeks in large tanks and then reared the juveniles to a size of approximately 2 millimeters.

-Once the juveniles reached 2 mm, DEI staff transferred them to wooden trays lined with window screening and took them to the Institute’s ocean grow-out site at Mud Hole Cove on Great Wass Island.
+Once the juveniles reached 2 mm, DEI staff transferred them to wooden trays lined with window screening and took them to DEI’s ocean grow-out site at Mud Hole Cove on Great Wass Island.

 An experiment was designed to examine the effect of stocking density on hard clam growth and survival.
 Using a total of 80 trays, staff filled 20 trays each with 2,500, 5,000, 7,500 and 10,000 seed clams.
-The trays were at Mud Hole Cove from July through mid-November when the average size of the hard clams reached approximately 8 mm – a 6mm increase.
+The trays were at Mud Hole Cove from July through mid-November.